-Prevailing wage rates for New York City building service work, such as cleaning, security and gardening are contained in the Comptroller’s Labor Law 230 schedules.
+Prevailing wage rates for New York City building service work, such as cleaning, security and landscaping are contained in the Comptroller’s Labor Law 230 schedules.

 Prevailing wage rates for food services or temporary office services for New York City agencies are contained in the NYC Administrative Code 6-109 schedule.

 Living wage is the minimum wage and benefit rate set by law for all covered employees of contractors that enter into certain service contracts with the City of New York, or receive certain types of financial assistance from the City of New York.